S Apartment

 Description

-The lighting, conceived as an integral design strategy, manages the transitions between materials and defines the geometries of the space.
-In the living area, the lighting lines descend as pieces of marble inserted into the wooden lambrin and, in turn, descend to the floor as pieces of wood integrated into the marble floor.
-This harmonious sequence configures a series of 'staples' that embrace the living area and open up to the terrace and the exterior.
+Lighting, conceived as an integral design element, facilitates the transition between materials and defines the geometries of the space.
+In the living area, lighting lines extend downward as marble details embedded in the wooden walls, transitioning seamlessly into the floor, where wooden elements integrate with the marble surface.
+This harmonious interplay forms a series of "staples" that distinguish the overall ambiance.

-The staircase, conceived as a central element, takes on a sculptural character that integrates the different materialities present in the project.
-It acts as a link between the different levels of the apartment and as a synthesis of the strategies identified in the overall design of the project.
+The staircase, designed as a central feature, takes on a sculptural quality by integrating the various materials used throughout the project.
+It serves as both a connector between the apartment's different levels and a synthesis of the design strategies implemented across the space.

 Credits